badwuolf/badwuolf/README.md

-- 👋 Hi, I’m @badwuolf    I am an accountant with passion for working with data.
+- 👋 Hi, I’m @badwuolf    I an accountant by day and wannabe data analyst at night :-P
-- 👀 I’m interested in ...  data stuff
+- 👀 I’m interested in ...  combining the two to make my life easier
 - 🌱 I’m currently learning ...
-SQL, PowerBI and like
+SQL, Power BI , Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...